Family urges others to get vaccinated after bride-to-be dies of covid: ‘Misinformation killed her’

 On Saturday, her funeral was held at Trinity Lutheran Church, where she and Eskew planned to marry.

-Eskew told NBC News that his fiancee had “just kind of panicked” about the unproven claims that the coronavirus vaccine could affect her ability to have children.
+Eskew told NBC News that his fiancee had “just kind of panicked” about the unproven claims that the coronavirus vaccines could affect her ability to have children.

-Misinformation tying the vaccine to infertility has proliferated on social media, and to date, only 25 percent of pregnant Americans have received at least one shot, according to the Centers for Disease Control and Prevention.
-But CDC officials say there is no evidence showing that the coronavirus vaccine causes fertility problems — the agency recommends that those who are pregnant or trying to get pregnant get vaccinated.
+Misinformation tying the vaccines to infertility has proliferated on social media, and as of Sept.
+11, only 25 percent of pregnant Americans have received at least one shot, according to the Centers for Disease Control and Prevention.
+But CDC officials say there is no evidence showing that the coronavirus vaccines cause fertility problems — the agency recommends that those who are pregnant or trying to get pregnant get vaccinated.

-Wendell’s relatives say they hope her death will encourage others who are hesitant about the vaccine to get immunized.
+Wendell’s relatives say they hope her death will encourage others who are hesitant about the vaccines to get immunized.
 Several people have already done so, Wendell’s mother, Jeaneen Wendell, wrote in a Facebook comment.

 “I can’t tell you how many people told me they got vaccinated because they heard about Samantha.
 Her life meant something,” she wrote last week.
 “Even if it was just a few who got vaccinated that means something.”